nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/sharedpictures/IoTDiagram.png)

 ## Brief Description
-> Our station communicate via MQTT over LORA.
-Each sensor after extracting Ambient parameters from sensors, evaluate instantaneously safety level of the road-square.
+> After extracting Ambient parameters from sensors,The stations evaluate instantaneously safety level of the surroundings

-> Then it upload new status of the road on the Amazon Web Service.
+> Then it upload new status of the road exchanging messages over LoRa to the AWS Cloud Application

-> Cloud act as MQTT-SN broker and visualizator of data
+> Cloud act as MQTT broker and visualizator of data

-> ***Message Passing*** As LoRaWan and IoT seems to have a good integration with AWS services.
+> ***Message Passing*** As LoRaWan and IoT seems to have a good integration with AWS services

-> ***Client*** can access the service through REST HTTP protocol
+> ***Client*** can access the service and visualize safe areas through REST-HTTP protocol